 The unique combination of technical skills in the centre and the centre’s focus makes the PBRC unique as a research concentration within UniSA.
 Indeed, it is largely unique in Australia.

-The PBRC forms one of the four nodes of the ACPFG and receives support from numerous sponsors, including the Government of South Australia, the Australian Department of Innovation, Industry, Science and Research, and the Australian Research Council.
+The PBRC receives support from numerous sponsors, including the Government of South Australia and the Australian Research Council.

 Professor Terry Speed, FRS, Walter and Eliza Hall Institute for Medical Research

-Dean (Research): Division ITEE - Professor Rob Short
+Dean (Research): Division ITEE - Professor Christopher Saint

-Head of School: IT and Mathematical Sciences - Professor Andy Koronios
+Head of School: IT and Mathematical Sciences - A/Professor Brenton Dansie